abdul977/mcanlogde1/ENVIRONMENT_SETUP.md

 When deploying to production:

 1. Create new .env files with production values
-2. Use live Stripe keys instead of test keys
-3. Update VITE_BASE_URL to your production backend URL (`https://mcanlogde1.onrender.com`)
+2. Update VITE_BASE_URL to your production backend URL (`https://mcanlogde1.onrender.com`)
-4. Update FRONTEND_URL to your production frontend URL (`https://mcanlogde1.vercel.app`)
+3. Update FRONTEND_URL to your production frontend URL (`https://mcanlogde1.vercel.app`)
-5. Ensure all services are configured for production use
+4. Ensure all services are configured for production use
-6. Set NODE_ENV=production in your backend environment
+5. Set NODE_ENV=production in your backend environment

 ## Production URLs